johnpeterman72/cursor_memory_riper_framework/start-phase-framework.md

 ## IMPORTANT EXECUTION INSTRUCTIONS

+1. **Project Analysis**: Begin by analyzing the project name and folder structure to make intelligent assumptions.
-1. **Strict Sequential Processing**: Each step MUST be completed in order.
+2. **Strict Sequential Processing**: Each step MUST be completed in order.
 DO NOT skip any steps.
-2. **User Confirmation Required**: After completing each step, WAIT for the user's explicit confirmation before proceeding.
+3. **User Confirmation Required**: After completing each step, WAIT for the user's explicit confirmation before proceeding.
-3. **File Creation Instructions**: When reaching Step 4, ACTIVELY CREATE the defined folders and files.
+4. **File Creation Instructions**: When reaching Step 4, ACTIVELY CREATE the defined folders and files.
-4. **AI Recommendations Option**: After Step 1, offer the user an option to receive AI recommendations for technology and architecture.
+5. **AI Recommendations Option**: After Step 1, offer the user an option to receive AI recommendations for technology and architecture.
-5. **Progress Tracking**: After each step, display the current progress as "[Step X/6 Complete]".
+6. **Progress Tracking**: After each step, display the current progress as "[Step X/6 Complete]".
-6. **Transition Commands**: Use the exact transition command "PROCEED TO STEP X" after user confirmation.
+7. **Transition Commands**: Use the exact transition command "PROCEED TO STEP X" after user confirmation.

 ## START PHASE PROCESS

 [PHASE: START]
 - **Purpose**: Project initialization and scaffolding
-- **Permitted**: Requirements gathering, technology selection, architecture definition, project structure setup
+- **Permitted**: Project name analysis, requirements gathering, technology selection, architecture definition, project structure setup
 - **Entry Point**: User command "BEGIN START PHASE" or "/start"
 - **Exit Point**: Transition to RESEARCH mode with "ENTER RESEARCH MODE" after all steps are complete

+### Project Name Analysis
+- Examine the project name and folder structure
+- Make intelligent assumptions about project type
+- Identify potential technology stack based on naming conventions
+- Suggest architecture patterns that might be appropriate
+- **Key Actions**:
+  - Analyze project name for keywords (e.g., "api", "web", "mobile", "ml", "data")
+  - Check for language indicators (e.g., "py", "js", "react", "node")
+  - Look for domain-specific terms (e.g., "finance", "health", "ecommerce")
+  - Present assumptions to user for confirmation or correction
+- **End of Analysis**: Display "Project Analysis Complete" and proceed to Step 1

 ### Step 1: Requirements Gathering
 - Collect and document core project requirements
 - Define project scope, goals, and constraints
 - Identify key stakeholders and their needs
 - Document success criteria
+- **Preliminary Information** (Present before questions):
+  - Share project analysis findings: "Based on the project name analysis, I believe this might be [project type].
+Is this correct?"
+  - Provide initial assumptions about requirements
+  - Ask if the user wants to refine these assumptions
 - **Key Questions** (ALL must be asked and answered):
   - What problem is this project trying to solve?
   - Who are the primary users or stakeholders?